Admission by Reciprocity

 Request the following to be sent directly to the Alaska Bar Association:

-2. Certificate of Good Standing from each state or D.C., to which you have been admitted; at least one of the reciprocal jurisdictions must certify that you passed the written bar exam required by that jurisdiction prior to admission.
+2. Certificate of Good Standing from each state or D.C., to which you have been admitted; must have been issued within the previous three months.
+At least one of the reciprocal jurisdictions must certify that you passed the written bar exam required by that jurisdiction prior to admission.

-3. Discipline history from each State Bar to which you are admitted
+3. Discipline history from each State Bar to which you are admitted; must have been issued within the previous three months.

 4. At least three affidavits from employers, clients, associates or other attorneys or judges, which will establish that the applicant has engaged in the active practice of law for five of the seven years immediately preceding the date of application for admission to the Alaska Bar (see the definition of “active practice” in Alaska Bar Rule 2, Section 2(c).
 The affidavits must be notarized.

-Note: The affidavits are distinct from, and are in addition to, the employment and personal references in the application.
+Note: The affidavits are a distinct form, and are in addition to, the employment and personal references in the application.

 5. MPRE score of 80 or higher from NCBE at an exam taken not more than eight years prior to your application for admission.